M98abas/BlogPostAPP/README.md

 Hello there in this app

-I use React.js Hooks and axios for request API and django(RestAPI) Hope you can take advantage of it
+I use React.js Hooks and axios for request API and django(RestAPI,Djoser) Hope you can take advantage of it